sara-sabr/ITStrategy/presentations/en/SLF.md

 Note:

+- JOKE: we know it sounds even MORE presumptious
 - Organizational debt = expecting new methods of doing things by modern tool adoption but not retiring the old ways of doing things
 - Modern clients: this Web-based presentation doesn't work in IE. We could make it work because OSS.
 But that defeats the purpose
 - Default: If an expert in their respective area proposes a different approach than the departmental 'default' they are free to do so -- perhaps that will become the next default.